-If you want to buy a house but can't afford a deposit, there are several schemes that could help you own your own home.
-So what does Rent to Buy mean, and how can it help you?
+If you want to buy a house but can't afford a deposit, there are several schemes that could help you own your own home, including the Rent to Buy scheme.
+So how does Rent to Buy work and how can it help you?

-Rent to Buy is a government scheme that was set up to help you own your first home, even if you can't afford a deposit at the moment.
+The Rent to Buy scheme is a government program that was set up to help you own your first home, even if you can't afford a deposit at the moment.

 It was introduced to provide cheap loans to help housing associations and social landlords build 10,000 new homes — mostly one or two bedroom flats — for young buyers.